 what can change?

-For a child mistreated at home, I think help from other sources is the only way.
+For a child mistreated at home, I think help from other sources is the only way to survive.
 A dependant of abusive parents is too young to know how to defend themselves and in the meantime, there is harm to the psyche.
-Children usually believe they’re to blame for the abuse - that they’re not good enough or important enough to care about.
+Children usually believe they’re to blame for the abuse—that they’re not good enough or important enough to care about.

 Action by extended family, a neighbour, teachers or other such adults can help.
 Thinking it’s none of your business to interfere in other people’s lives is incorrect.
 Without help, that child will grow up with serious emotional or mental problems.